Franklin Pierce: Lawyer and politician

 In June 1842 Pierce was named chairman of the State Democratic Committee, and in the following year's state election he helped the radical wing take over the state legislature.
 The party remained divided on several issues, including railroad development and the temperance movement, and Pierce took a leading role in helping the state legislature settle their differences.
 His priorities were "order, moderation, compromise, and party unity", which he tried to place ahead of his personal views on political issues.
 As he would as president, Pierce valued Democratic Party unity highly, and saw the opposition to slavery as a threat to that.

 Democratic James K. Polk's dark horse victory in the 1844 presidential election was welcome news to Pierce, who had befriended the former Speaker of the House while both served in Congress.
 Pierce had campaigned heavily for Polk during the election, and in turn Polk appointed him as United States Attorney for New Hampshire.
 Polk's most prominent cause was the annexation of Texas, an issue which caused a dramatic split between Pierce and his former ally Hale, now a U.S. Representative.
 Hale was so impassioned against adding a new slave state that he wrote a public letter to his constituents outlining his opposition to the measure.
-Pierce responded by re-assembling the state Democratic convention to revoke Hale's nomination for another term in Congress.
+Pierce responded by reassembling the state Democratic convention to revoke Hale's nomination for another term in Congress.
 The political firestorm led to Pierce severing ties with his longtime friend, and with his law partner Fowler, who was a Hale supporter.
 Hale refused to withdraw, and as a majority vote was needed for election in New Hampshire, the party split led to deadlock and a vacant House seat.
-Eventually, the Whigs and Hale's Independent Democrats took control of the legislature, elected Whig Anthony Colby as governor and sent Hale to the Senate, much to Pierce's anger.
+Eventually, the Whigs and Hale's Independent Democrats took control of the legislature, elected Whig Anthony Colby as governor, and sent Hale to the Senate, much to Pierce's anger.